explaingit

 TLDR

-Command-line tool that converts Markdown files into a polished, navigable online book or documentation website.
+A command-line tool that converts a collection of Markdown files into a polished, chapter-by-chapter online book or documentation site, the same tool the Rust language community uses for their official docs.

 Mindmap